The

 A

 unique experience.
-More than 400 steps to climb inside this jewel of
+More than 400 steps to climb

-the Renaissance before reaching the highest point in the centre of
+the Renaissance before reaching the highest point

 Florence.
 An incomparable panorama!